yangshutingg/dsa4264/technical-report-template.md

 * *Evaluation: Which evaluation metric did you optimise and assess the model on?
 Why is this the most appropriate?*
 * *Training: How did you arrive at the final set of hyperparameters?
 How did you manage imbalanced data or regularisation?*

-- Why we chose HateBERT, HateXplain, ToxicBert -> why average the score
-- Why we chose BERTopic instead of LDA -> why we choose certain parameters in BERTopic
-    - evaluate by coherence score, quality of topics

 Our model development process involved experimenting with various NLP algorithms to detect toxicity levels and uncover topic trends across Reddit comments.
 Given our focus on detecting nuanced language patterns and toxic behaviour, we chose transformer-based models such as HateBERT, HateXplain, and ToxicBERT, which are specifically fine-tuned for handling toxic language on social media and online forums, which closely aligns with the characteristics of our dataset.
 Reddit is known for its conversational, often informal, and sometimes contentious style of discussion, which these models are well-equipped to handle due to their training on similar datasets.
 These models were also selected based on their ability to handle the complexities of such online discourse, including slang, sarcasm, and mixed languages.
 The relevant codes can be found under `src/toxicity models`.
 In addition, averaging the toxicity scores across these three models provides a more reliable estimate, reducing biases associated with any one model’s classification tendencies.
 The implementation of the averaging can be found in `src/data_processing.ipynb`.